Bosonic fractional quantum Hall conductance in shaken honeycomb optical lattices without flat bands: Many-body topology with strongly interacting bosons

 Here $\bm{a}$ corresponds to the relative vector between two nearest-neighbor sites.

-In alkali atoms such as rubidium 85, there is a Feshbach resonance at 155.3~G \cite{Courteille1998PRL, Claussen2003PRA} with a width around 11~G and a background scattering length -441$a_0$ where $a_0$ is the Bohr radius.
+In rubidium 85, there is a Feshbach resonance at 155.3~G \cite{Courteille1998PRL, Claussen2003PRA} with a width around 11~G and a background scattering length -441$a_0$ where $a_0$ is the Bohr radius.
 Considering that magnetic-field fluctuations can be controlled within 1~mG in most of labs, the scattering length can be tuned up to 10000$a_0$ with a relative uncertainty less than 0.25\%.
 This offers the opportunity that the on-site interaction reaches the hard-core regime while the nearest-neighbor interaction is still important in the tight-binding model.
-In Table \ref{tab:Wannier}, we list the hopping coefficients and interaction strength versus $V_D$ in the unshaken lattice.
-At the condition of $a_s=10000a_0$ and $V_D=28E_r$ ($E_r = {\hbar k^2 \over 2m }$), the original $t_0$ is $0.031E_r$ and the on-site interaction $U$ is $88E_r$ where it satisfies $U\gg t_0$. $U$ strongly repulses any doubloons in one site.
-Meanwhile, the NN interaction $V_1$ is $0.28t_0$ and significant compared with the hopping amplitudes.
+In Table~\ref{tab:Wannier}, we list the hopping coefficients and interaction strength versus $V_D$ in unshaken lattices.
+At the condition of $a_s=10000a_0$ and $V_D=28E_r$ ($E_r = {\hbar^2 k^2 \over 2m_{a}}$), the original $t_0$ is $0.031E_r$ and the on-site interaction $U$ is $88E_r$, which satisfies $U\gg t_0$. $U$ strongly repulses any doublons in one site.
+Meanwhile, the NN interaction $V_1$ is $0.56\hbar t_0$ and is significant compared with the hopping amplitudes.

 In the strong-correlation regime, the single-particle band description cannot capture the actual physics.
-Therefore, using the many-body periodic condition, we write out the many-body Floquet Hamiltonian $\hat H_{fl-many}$ of hard-core bosons with the nearest-neighbor interaction $V_1$ under the trap depth $V_D=28E_r$ where $\hat H_{fl-many}$ is a giant-sized sparse matrix (see supplementary materials for more information).
-For the periodic boundary condition, we use $\theta_x$ and $\theta_y$ labeling the phase difference at the boundaries along $x$ and $y$ directions.
-Then we apply the exact diagonalization calculating the lowest four energy levels and their corresponding many-body bands in the case of 6 bosons in 24 lattice sites ($\hat H_{fl-many}$ has a size around $10^5\times 10^5$), where the bands are characterized by $\theta_x$ and $\theta_y$ instead of the quasi-momenta $k_x$ and $k_y$.
+Therefore, using the twisted boundary condition, we write out the many-body Floquet Hamiltonian $\hat H_{fl-many}$ of hard-core bosons with the nearest-neighbor interaction $V_1$ under the trap depth $V_D=28E_r$.
+Here the twisted boundary condition is $\psi(\bm{r_i}+L_m\hat{\bm{m}})=e^{i\theta_x}\psi(\bm{r_i})$ and $\psi(\bm{r_i}+L_n \hat{\bm{n}})=e^{i\theta_y}\psi(\bm{r_i})$ where $L_m$($L_n$) is the lattice size along $m$- ($n$-) axis and the axes are marked in Fig.~\ref{fig:single}a.
+At $\theta_{x}=\theta_{y}=0$, the twisted boundary condition is the same as the periodic boundary condition. $\hat H_{fl-many}$ is a giant-sized sparse matrix (see Appendix \ref{App:Hamiltonian} for more information).
+Then we apply the exact diagonalization to calculate the lowest four energy levels and their corresponding many-body bands in the case of 6 bosons in 24 lattice sites ($\hat H_{fl-many}$ has a size around $10^5\times 10^5$), where the bands are characterized by $\theta_x$ and $\theta_y$ instead of the quasi-momenta $k_x$ and $k_y$.